-When listing motorcycles for sale online, one of the most common mistakes that sellers make is uploading bad motorcycle photos, or no photos at all.
+When you list a motorcycle for sale online, one of the most common mistakes sellers make is uploading bad motorcycle photos, or no photos at all.
 Photos make a HUGE difference on how much the motorcycle listing stands out among other listings.
+It can truly be the difference between waiting months with no interested buyers and selling your Harley.

 When taking photos for your motorcycle, some of the important things to do are: